Thomas More: Executions

 Historian Brian Moynahan alleged that More influenced the eventual execution of William Tyndale in the Duchy of Brabant, as English agents had long pursued Tyndale.
 Historian Richard Rex argues that linking the execution to More was "bizarre".
-Moynihan named Henry Phillips, a student at the University of Louvain and follower of Bishop Stokesley, as the man More commissioned to befriend Tyndale and then betray him.
+Moynahan named Henry Phillips, a student at the University of Louvain and follower of Bishop Stokesley, as the man More commissioned to befriend Tyndale and then betray him.
 However, the execution took place on 6 October 1536, sixteen months after More himself had been executed, and in a different jurisdiction.

 Modern treatment

 Modern commentators have been divided over More's character and actions.

-Some biographers, including Peter Ackroyd, have taken a relatively tolerant or even positive view of More's campaign against Protestantism by placing his actions within the turbulent religious climate of the time and the threat of deadly catastrophes such as the German Peasants' Revolt, which More blamed on Luther, as did many others, such as Erasmus.
+Some biographers, including Peter Ackroyd, have taken a relatively tolerant or even positive view of More's campaign against Protestantism by placing his actions within the turbulent religious climate of the time and the threat of deadly catastrophes such as the German Peasants' Revolt, which More blamed on Luther, as did many others, including Erasmus.

 Others have been more critical, such as writer Richard Marius, an American scholar of the Reformation, believing that such persecutions were a betrayal of More's earlier humanist convictions, including More's zealous and well-documented advocacy of extermination for heretics.
 This supposed contradiction has been called "schizophrenic."
 He has been called a "zealous legalist [...] [with an] itchy finesse of cruelty".

 Pope John Paul II honoured him by making More patron saint of statesmen and politicians in October 2000, stating: "It can be said that he demonstrated in a singular way the value of a moral conscience [...] even if, in his actions against heretics, he reflected the limits of the culture of his time".

 Australian High Court judge and President of the International Commission of Jurists, Justice Michael Kirby has noted:

 More's resignation as Lord Chancellor demonstrates also a recognition of the fact that, so long as he held office, he was obliged to conform to the King's law.
 It is often the fact that judges and lawyers must perform acts which they do not particularly like.
 In Utopia, for example, More had written that he believed capital punishment to be immoral, reprehensible and unjustifiable.
 Yet as Lord Chancellor and as councillor to the King, he certainly participated in sending hundreds of people to their death, a troubling thought.
 Doubtless he saw himself, as many judges before and since have done, as a mere instrument of the legal power of the State.